Do You Have Problems Using Either Neither?

 We will eat either pizza or hamburger at the restaurant tomorrow.

-Either you and Thomas had to complete the task.
+Either you or Thomas had to complete the task.

 You should choose either this car or that car.
 I can not take both of them together.